 Value Score equal to A or B: Our research shows that stocks with a Value Score of A or B when combined with a Zacks Rank #1 or 2 offer the best opportunities in the value investing space.

-Here are six stocks that qualified the screening:
+Here are six of the seven stocks that qualified the screening:

-Alexion Pharmaceuticals, Inc. ALXN, a leading biotech, currently has a Zacks Rank #1 and a Value Score of B. It has a 3-5 year EPS growth rate of 15.50%.
+Alexion ALXN, a leading biotech, has a Zacks Rank #2 and a Value Score of B. It has a 3-5 year EPS growth rate of 14%.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Legg Mason, Inc. LM, a global asset management firm, has a projected 3-5 year EPS growth rate of 17.4%.
-It currently has a Zacks Rank #2 and a Value Score of B.
+Legg Mason LM, a global asset management firm, has a projected 3-5 year EPS growth rate of 11.5%.
+It currently has a Zacks Rank #2 and a Value Score of A.

-SYNNEX Corporation SNX,a business process services company, currently has a Zacks Rank #2.
-It has a 3-5 year EPS growth rate of 12% and a Value Score of A.
+Navient Corporation NAVI, a loan management, servicing and asset recovery company, currently carries a Zacks Rank of 2.
+It has a 3-5 year EPS growth rate of 25% and a Value Score of A.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.